🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-Key takeaway: Prediction markets enable you to trade on outcomes of actual events.
+Key takeaway: Prediction markets enable you to trade on outcomes of actual events occurring in the world.
 You purchase YES or NO shares that are worth $1 upon a correct prediction.
-Trading here requires less complexity than equities, and you can begin with just $1.
+This approach is far less complex than traditional stock trading, and you can begin with just $1 in your account.

 Greetings to the world of prediction markets.
-Should you have ever remarked "I reckon that will occur" — your mindset already aligns with prediction market participants.
-The distinction lies in committing genuine capital to your belief and earning returns when your assessment proves accurate.
-This introductory resource on prediction markets will have you executing trades within five minutes.
+If you have ever remarked "I reckon that will occur" — you are already operating with a prediction market mindset.
+The distinction is that in this environment, you can commit genuine capital to your belief and earn returns when your forecast proves accurate.
+This introductory guide to prediction markets will have you executing trades within five minutes flat.

 How prediction markets work (the 60-second version)

-Prediction markets establish tradeable propositions centred on forthcoming occurrences.
-Consider these illustrations:
+Prediction markets construct tradeable questions centred on forthcoming events.
+For instance:

 • "Will the Fed cut interest rates in June?" — YES shares at $0.65, NO shares at $0.35